UP IN THE AIR

 "No way, she fell on you!"
 Davis retorted.
-He almost said he had just gotten out from under a girl, but he stopped himself; that really would be putting his foot in his mouth.
-He decided to help Matt to keep himself quiet.
+He almost said he had just gotten out from under a girl, but he stopped himself; he decided to help Matt to keep himself quiet.
 "Veemon, help me!"

-He grabbed Jun's other arm, and Veemon nervously lifted her legs so she wouldn't drag, and the boys wrestled her back towards the apartment.
+He grabbed Jun's other arm, and Veemon nervously lifted her legs so she wouldn't drag, and they wrestled her back towards the apartment.
 TK, Patamon and Gabumon watched them go.
 "OK, so what just happened?"
 Patamon asked.
 "Anybody know yet?"

 "No…" Gabumon said.
 "I've got no ideas at all."

-TK pulled out his D-Terminal and started tapping out a message to Izzy.
-The boy genius would definitely want to hear about this.
+TK pulled out his D-Terminal and tapped out a message to Izzy.
+Whatever it was, the boy genius would definitely want to hear about it.

 "Here we go, Izzy!"
 Tentomon said as he buzzed into the room balancing a tray of fruit on his feeler arms.
 "Whew!
 Who knew apples were so heavy?"

 "Thanks, Tentomon," Izzy said, though his attention was mostly on the autopsy reports Joe gave him.
-He had read through the papers half a dozen times since he had got them, his mind grinding through both his friend's explanation and his own interpretation.
-If these reports were true, then that meant…
+He had read through the papers half a dozen times, his mind grinding through both his friend's explanation and his own interpretation.
+If the reports were true, then that meant…

-His computer screen flashed and he looked up to see there was a new e-mail from TK.
+His computer screen flashed and he looked up to see he had an e-mail from TK.
 As he moved to open it, though, Gennai appeared over the rest of the screen.
 "Good morning, Izzy," the old man said.

 "Oh, Gennai, good timing," Izzy said, growing grave; it was time to get some questions answered.
 He lifted the reports for the old man to see.
 "Maybe you can explain to me why the Order let Ken die."